OCA/web/web_dashboard_tile/README.rst

 Known issues
 ============
-* Reordering the Kanban Tile will result in a rendering bug where the tile loses it's `style` attribute, where the `background-color` is set, rendering the tile background as white.
-Refreshing the view solves it.
 * Can not edit color from dashboard
-* Can not edit sequence from dashboard
 * Original context is ignored.
 * Original domain and filter are not restored.
 * To preserve a relative date domain, you have to manually edit the tile's domain from `Configuration > User Interface > Dashboard Tile`.
 You can use the same variables available in filters (`uid`, `context_today()`, `current_date`, `time`, `datetime`, `relativedelta`).